Contacts

 1. Application form filled in the appropriate way;

-2. Valid passport (the minimum period of validity is 3 months after the end of the visa).
+2. Valid passport (the minimum period of passport validity is 3 months after the end of the visa).
 The document has special requirements: mandatory signature and at least 2 blank pages;

 3. The canceled international passport (if any);

-4. The second passport (valid), if any;
+4. The valid second passport, if any;

 6. 2 photos (actual, made no more than 6 months ago, clear, matte, colored, without ovals, on a light background, size - 3.5 * 4.5 cm);